-Getting around Peru + Peru Hop bus
+Getting Around Peru + Peru Hop Bus

-Internal flights will connect Lima with Arequipa and Cusco but again, remember to give yourself time to acclimatise when arriving in Cusco.
+Internal flights will connect Lima with Arequipa and Cusco, but again, remember to give yourself time to acclimatise when arriving in Cusco.

 It is aimed at travellers (although we did meet people of all ages on the bus, including a 9-month-old baby!)